 Active Network Management using Real Time Fault Level Results

-While Outram Research have already produced a portable Fault Level Monitor able to generate Fault Level results from natural disturbances through a previous project with SP Energy Networks, WPD then devised a new project to design and put together a Fault Level Monitoring unit capable of creating it’s own disturbances.
+While Outram Research have already produced a portable Fault Level Monitor able to generate Fault Level results from natural disturbances through a previous project with SP Energy Networks, NGED then devised a new project to design and put together a Fault Level Monitoring unit capable of creating it’s own disturbances.
 Rather than waiting for an accumulation of data to give a reliable Fault Level (Short Circuit Current) answer, the results from the new unit would be generated fast enough to facilitate active network management based on the actual Fault Level, not just pre-calculated models.

 Tier 1 Low Carbon Networks Fund (LCNF) From OFGEM